Skip to content

 Shorthand

-A plain string binds a column to the channel in "series" mode:
+A plain string binds a column to the color channel:

 color: segment